Sponsor Licence

 Sponsor a Skilled Worker Guidance

-Website: https://www.gov.uk/government/publications/sponsor-a-skilled-worker
+Website: https://www.gov.uk/government/publications/workers-and-temporary-workers-sponsor-a-skilled-worker

 Home Office Immigration Rules and Policies